manishinit26/Dsa-daily-problems/README.md

 ## 📁 Structure

 The repository is organized by DSA topics to make navigation easy.
-Each folder contains problems related to a specific data structure or algorithm.
+Each folder contains problems related to a specific data structure or algorithm. and